-All of the loans in the above table offer very attractive rates but, as we've said already, it's important to remember that not everyone will be offered loans at these rates.
+All of the loans in the above tables offer attractive rates but not everyone will be offered loans at these rates.
 Lenders are only obliged to offer their best rates to 51% of successful applicants.

-If you have a history of borrowing money and then paying off your debts on schedule, there's a good chance that you'll be able to borrow at 5%.
+If you have a history of borrowing money and then paying off your debts on schedule, there's a good chance that you'll be able to borrow at a decent rate.
 But if you've never borrowed money before or you've been late with repayments, you may not be able to get the best deals.
-It all goes back to whether you have a good credit rating or not.

-It's also possible that you may be able to borrow even more cheaply than 5%.
+It's also possible that you may be able to borrow even more cheaply.

 Do you need to borrow?